Selected Passages from Hungarian-Ottoman Wars

 a Hungarian nobleman in the 16th century

-His father was the famous Palatine Werbőczi István (1458-1541) who wrote the Tripartitum.
-(Note, I use the Eastern name order for Hungarian names where family names come first.)
-The Tripartitum was a collection of Hungarian laws, the “Customary Law of the Renowned Kingdom of Hungary in Three Parts”.
-Practically, it is a manual of Hungarian customary law completed in 1514 by Werbőczy István and first published at Vienna in 1517.
-Although it never received official approval, it was highly influential and went through fifty editions in three hundred years.
+His father was the famous palatine Werbőczi István (1458-1541) who wrote the Tripartitum.
+(Note that I use the Oriental name order for Hungarian names, where the surname comes first).
+The Tripartitum was a collection of Hungarian laws, the “Common Law of the Esteemed Kingdom of Hungary in Three Parts”.
+In practice, it is a manual of Hungarian common law completed by Werbőczy István in 1514 and first published in Vienna in 1517.

-However, the Tripartitum did not include the so-called written law (parliamentary laws, royal decrees, and statutes of the assemblies of the counties and the statutes of the free royal cities), which were always recorded in the law books after the decisions.
+Although it never received official recognition, it was very influential and went through fifty editions in three hundred years.
+However, the Tripartitum did not include the so-called written law (parliamentary laws, royal decrees, and statutes of the county assemblies and statutes of the free royal cities), which were always recorded in the law books after the decisions.

 The Tripartitum (1574 edition)

-Werbőczy Imre was born in the mid-1510s.
-His father used to be a faithful supporter of King Szapolyai János but Imre left his father’s side when Sultan Suleiman occupied Buda castle in 1541.
-Behold, it could have been hard to break up with such a famous father: his father was an internationally accepted scholar who had been appointed to accompany Emperor Charles V to Worms to take up the cudgels against Martin Luther.
-Moreover, Pope Clement VII had commended Werbőczy as a scholar for his eminence in canon law and theology during Werbőczy’s dispute with Martin Luther at the Imperial Diet of Nurnberg.
-In 1517 Werbőczy István was appointed the guardian of the infant King Lajos (Louis) II and was sent on a foreign mission to solicit the aid of Christendom against the Turks.
-In 1525, he was the Palatine of the Kingdom of Hungary for a short time.
+In addition, Pope Clement VII had commended Werbőczy as a scholar for his eminence in canon law and theology during Werbőczy’s dispute with Martin Luther at the Imperial Diet of Nuremberg.
+In 1517, Werbőczy István was appointed guardian of the infant King Lajos (Louis) II and sent on a foreign mission to enlist the aid of Christendom against the Turks.
+In 1525 he was for a short time palatine of the Kingdom of Hungary.

 Werbőczy István

 After 1541, his father stayed in Buda and his son must have blamed the fall of Buda to the Turks as his father’s political failure.
-However, a short time later his father died because he was poisoned, allegedly by the Ottomans.
-It was the point when his son took the side of King Habsburg Ferdinand.
+However, a short time later his father died of poisoning, allegedly by the Ottomans.
+It was at this point that his son sided with King Ferdinand of Habsburg.
 Imre began his military career by fighting regularly against the Turks.
-His fights took place around his domains in Tolna and in Baranya County.
-The famous Hungarian poet and musician, Tinódi Lantos Sebestyén was among his retinue.
+His battles took place around his estates in Tolna and Baranya County.
+The famous Hungarian poet and musician Tinódi Lantos Sebestyén was among his followers.

 Tinódi Lantos Sebestyén (1510s-1556)